sujinyan/deepops/docs/kubernetes-cluster.md

 ./scripts/k8s_deploy_monitoring.sh
 ```

 10. Setup the container registry.
+(Optional)

    The default container registry hostname is `registry.local`.
 To set another hostname (for example,
    one that is resolvable outside the cluster), add `-e container_registry_hostname=registry.example.com`.